 Unfortunately, you will not get lounge access with United Premier Access.
-However, if you had one of the credit cards like the United MileagePlus Explorer Card, then you can get a couple of annual complementary lounge passes and also get some of the Premier Access benefits like priority boarding.
+However, if you had one of the credit cards like the United Explorer Card, then you can get a couple of annual complementary lounge passes and also get some of the Premier Access benefits like priority boarding.

 Premier Priority Desk phone number

 Overall, United Premier Access offers a lot of benefits that will make your airport experience much more convenient and streamlined.
-However, the value that you get from these benefits will often depend on the the times of the day and year that you travel, how frequently travel, and also be dependent upon the airport that you are frequenting.
+However, the value that you get from these benefits will often depend on the the times of the day and year that you travel, how frequently you travel, and also will be dependent upon the airport that you are frequenting.